DragonMeme/terraform-linux-vm-azure/README.md

 Preparation: you will have to have terraform setup as an environment variable before following this step.
 Otherwise the easy way is to move the `terraform.exe` file to the same directory as your project.

 1.)
-Enter command `terraform init` (`./terraform init` if doing the easy way)
+Enter command `terraform init` (`./terraform init` if doing the easy way) in your terminal.

 2.)
 Then enter command `terraform apply -var-file='example.tfvars'` (`./terraform apply -var-file='example.tfvars'` if doing the easy way).
 You will have to wait for around 3 minutes for the process to be done.
+When done there should be an output of the command.
+The output should be of the form `ssh adminUser@20.192.192.192`.

 3.)
-Login to your Azure Home, you should see a resource group named "testProduction", click on it.
+Copy and paste the command to the terminal.

 4.)
-Select `myTFLVM` which is of type Virtual Machine.
+Enter your password.
+(Use `terraform output Password` orr `./terraform output Password` if you have forgotten the password.)

 5.)
-Select Connect.
+Congratulations, you have access to your linux virtual machine.

 6.)
-Select SSH.

-7.)
-Copy and paste from `Login using local VM account` to terminal.
-Example copied string: `ssh adminUser@20.192.192.192`

-8.)
-Enter password (In your case, password is "Password!234")

-9.)
-You now have access to the linux terminal.
+IMPORTANT: `terraform destroy` orr `./terraform destroy` after use and do not close terminal while destroying is on progress.